Custom Rubber Molding

 The Rubber Group provides rubber-to-metal bonding for injection, transfer, and compression molding.
 Applications include vibration mounts, assemblies which consist of an elastomeric pad and threaded metal fastener.
 Rubber-to-metal bonding is also used with massive railcar suspension components that weigh over 200 lbs.

 To ensure strong bonds, special rubber-to-substrate adhesives are required.
 Bonding rubber-to-metal requires surface preparation, primer and adhesive application, and the type of value added manufacturing services that the Rubber Group provides.
+Rubber-to-plastic bonding is available, too.

 Expert Custom Rubber Molding Services